Filmmaker to explore Witch of Kings Cross

 Sonia Bible's debut film Recipe for Murder, won a Silver Hugo Award at the prestigious Chicago International Film Festival in 2011 and was the second highest rating Australian documentary on the ABC in the same year.

-"It is a privilege to contribute to a documentary directed by someone of the calibre of Sonia Bible," Dr Johnson said.
+"It is a privilege to contribute to a documentary directed by someone of the calibre of Sonia Bible," Professor Johnson said.

 "Rosaleen was depicted as an evil witch, now the true story of this incredible woman will be told."